Loch Lomond: Transport

 The A811 runs to the south of Loch Lomond between Balloch and Drymen, following the route of another military road at a distance of between 2 and 3 kilometres from the loch.
 From Drymen the B837 extends north, meeting the eastern shore of the loch at Balmaha where the road terminates.
 A minor road extends north as far as Rowardennan, a further 11 km away, however beyond this point no road continues along the eastern shore, although there is road access to Inversnaid via another minor road that comes in from Loch Katrine to the east via the northern shore of Loch Arklet.
 As Loch Arklet is over 100 m above Loch Lomond and less than 2 km to the east this road must descend steeply to reach Inversnaid.

 The West Highland railway line joins the western shore of the loch just north of Arrochar and Tarbet railway station.
 There is a further station alongside the loch at Ardlui.
 This line was voted the top rail journey in the world by readers of independent travel magazine Wanderlust in 2009, ahead of the iconic Trans-Siberian line in Russia and the Cuzco to Machu Picchu line in Peru.
 The railway system also reaches the loch at Balloch railway station, which is the terminus of the North Clyde Line.

 Several different operators offer ferry services on the loch.

 Since 2004 Loch Lomond Seaplanes operates an aerial tour service from its seaplane base near Cameron.

 On 22 April 1940, a BOAC Lockheed Model 14 Super Electra (Loch Invar, registration G-AFKD) aircraft flying from Perth Airport to Heston Aerodrome in London crashed at Loch Lomond, killing all five passengers and crew.

 Hydroelectricity

 The Loch Sloy Hydro-Electric Scheme is situated on the west bank of Loch Lomond.
 The facility is operated by Scottish and Southern Energy, and is normally in standby mode, ready to generate electricity to meet sudden peaks in demand.
 It is the largest conventional hydro electric power station in the UK, with an installed capacity of 152.5 MW, and can reach full-capacity within 5 minutes from a standing start.
-The hydraulic head between Loch Sloy and the outflow into Loch Lomond at Inveruglas is 277 m.
+The hydraulic head between Loch Sloy and the outflow into Loch Lomond at Inveruglas is 277 m.Loch Lomond's limnological characteristics, including its classification as a dimictic lake, can influence thermal stratification and oxygen distribution, which may interact with hydroelectric operations through alterations in inflow and outflow patterns.
+Additionally, the deep inflow of cold, oxygen-rich water from the Sloy system can affect hypolimnetic conditions, potentially enhancing oxygenation at depth and modifying nutrient cycling within the loch.